 - Pica, a disorder where people eat things that are not “food” in the conventional definition

 - ARFID, which is marked by what could be considered “picky eating” but on an extreme scale.

 To be able to treat a disorder, it helps to understand the root causes.
 As time goes on, the treatment community discovers more and more eating disorders, but as we learn more about them, we’re coming to realize a common thread: eating disorders are diseases that stem from a misappropriation of basic human instinct and function.
 Let’s look at some of the forces involved:

 Body image: Many factors in a person’s life can stimulate some kind of hyper-awareness of their physical appearance, including societal standards.
 A person who has received feedback their entire life that they’re too skinny or too fat may develop an eating disorder that comes from an obsession over that feedback.

-Basic human need: The National Association of Anorexia Nervosa and Associated Disorders (ANAD), a non-profit committed to raising awareness about these focal issues, estimates that at any given time around 30 million Americans struggle a documented eating disorder.
+Basic human need: The National Association of Anorexia Nervosa and Associated Disorders (ANAD), a non-profit committed to raising awareness about these focal issues, estimates that at any given time around 30 million Americans struggle with a documented eating disorder.
 This may be because, at the most basic, human life is a cycle of oral nutrition, and it’s easy for these “normal” behaviors to turn into something abnormal.

 Other factors can include but aren’t limited to stress, trauma and family history.